vmware/vic-product/docs/user_doc/vic_vsphere_admin/ts_register_psc_fails.md

      --defaultUserPassword='VicPro!23'
 </pre>

-5. After you have run the command 3 times, run the following command to initialize the appliance.
+5. After you have run the command 3 times, run the following command.

     <pre>touch /registration-timestamps.txt</pre>

+    This command prevents the login window from reappearing on subsequent visits to the Getting Started page.

 **Result**